IAMXID/did-method-iamx/IAMX_DID_method.md

 # Abstract

-This specification describes a new DID method called IAMX for hosting DIDs on the Cardano blockchain, also referred to as IAMX DID.
+This specification describes a new DID method called IAMX for storging DIDs using blockchains as public storage, also referred to as IAMX DID.
 This specification conforms to the requirements specified in the [DIDs specification](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.

 # Contents